o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ```

 __What is happening ?__
-In the following we want to provide a quick look at what is happening on the server side when a request comes in.
-At first the request from the client is piped through the resolvers of `resolvers.js` and the `tweet(_,args)` method is invoked because we wanted to access the `tweet` endpoint.
-This takes all the arguments provied in the request.
-Right now this is only the `id`argument.
+At first the request from the client is piped through the resolvers of `resolvers.js` and the `tweet(_,args)` method is invoked because the request accessed the `tweet` endpoint.
+The `args` object contains all arguments provided to the endpoint.
+In this example only the `id` of the tweet.
 To get the result from the database we use the database model object of sequlize.js called `Tweet` which we defined in the `connectors.js` file.
-It returns the exact tweet where the `id` matches.
-Because in the request only some fields are requested only those get responded.
-Only fields which are stated in the `schema.ja` can be returned.
+It returns the exact tweet 'where tweet.id = args.id'.
+Because only a part of all tweet fields are requested only those get responded.
-In the end a new data object is constructed which contains only the information that was requested.
+In the end a new data object is constructed which contains all the information that were requested.

 `resolvers.js` (truncated)
 ```